SaravananPerumal23/ansible-jenkins-setup/README.md

 # ansible-jenkins-cluster
 Repo for the setting up Jenkins cluster using Ansible

+### Instructions for running this Playbook to setup Jenkins cluster
+  1. Update the Host IP addresses in inventories/dev/hosts file
+  2. Validate if the servers are accessible for ansible to run the scripts
+    ```
+    ansible -m ping
+    ```
+    For local instance specify 'ansible_connection=local' along with host IP address
+  3. Use command 'ansible-playbook jenkins.yml --check' to run the playbook in dry run mode

 ## Jenkins Setup Options
   1. Using Molecule- For Testing purpose
   2. Using Vagrant- For Local